rcarrata/rcarrata.github.io/_posts/2020-05-26-ingress-routing-service-mesh.md

 ## 0. Prerequisites

-* Openshift 4.x cluster (tested in a 4.3+ cluster)
+* OpenShift 4.x cluster (tested in a 4.3+ cluster)
-* Openshift Service Mesh Operators installed (v1.1.1 in these blog posts)
+* OpenShift Service Mesh Operators installed (v1.1.1 in these blog posts)
 * Service Mesh Control Plane deployed
 * Four microservices deployed (follow the second blog post)
 * Microservices added within Service Mesh (follow the third blog post)

 ## 1. Adapt Existing K8S Services

-In Openshift, when a oc new-app is used, several kubernetes resources are created within this command.
+In OpenShift, when a oc new-app is used, several kubernetes resources are created within this command.
 One of this service is the Service.

 Check out the service of the customer microservice deployed